As India's cane crop wilts, risks grow for the global sugar market

 Industry officials say thousands of hectares of cane have been damaged after India's first back-to-back drought in three decades, as farmers also refrain from planting cane for the next season due to water scarcity.

-In Maharashtra, a recent Reuters visit showed the impact of the drought.
+In the top sugar-producing state of Maharashtra, a recent Reuters visit showed the impact of the drought.

 Farmer Vijay Nazirkar harvests cane shoots daily, but they are so withered he is using them to feed his cattle.